 Beyond consumer-facing websites, corporations must also address their internal-facing employee websites or intranets.
-As more companies build a diverse workforce that increasingly works or accesses work resources through digital channels, these digital tools and platforms must also become compliant with the ADA.
-It’s not just desktop and mobile; another overlooked risk is information and customer service kiosks, as these are digital platforms that require digital accessibility.
+As companies build more diverse workforces that increasingly work remotely and access work resources through digital channels, these digital tools and platforms must also become ADA-compliant.
+It’s not just desktop and mobile––other overlooked liability risks include kiosks offering company information or customer service, as these are digital platforms that fall under the ADA mandate.

 Most businesses fall under Title III of the ADA, unless they do significant business with the federal government, which is covered by Section 508 of the Rehabilitation Act.
 State and local governments fall under Title II.

 Here’s what the law says regarding Title III:

 “No individual shall be discriminated against on the basis of disability in the full and equal enjoyment of the goods, services, facilities, privileges, advantages, or accommodations of any place of public accommodation by any person who owns, leases (or leases to) or operates a place of public accommodation.”

 The majority of lawsuits filed thus far have centered on a lack of digital accessibility for blind or visually impaired individuals.

 However, to comply with the ADA, websites will also need to be accessible to individuals with physical, mental and neurological impairments.